Manufacturing Process for Semiconductors Today. Could There be Better Supply Results?

 Better explained pictorially (click on it to make it larger)

 It was but a little more than a decade ago when the US was experiencing similar semiconductor shortages.
 My thinking back then was we will learn from the economic shutdown and prepare.
 Twenty twenty-one and we were no more prepared for an economic shutdown now as we were then.
-Closing down the economy shut down a low labor input manufacturing process which could have still manufactured semiconductors.
+Closing down the economy shut down a low labor input manufacturing process that could have still manufactured semiconductors.
+Moreover, if you’re planning to purchase label printing for the packaging, you might want to try these Brother compatible labels.
+You must use specially designed and manufactured labels.

 We are experiencing the same issues as what were experienced after 2008.
 We learned nothing from the last experience of maintaining orders and lead times.
 The planning of future orders stopped and orders canceled.
 No reserves were kept to cover a future startup.
 Today’s shortages did not have to be.
 There is a strong possibility the production process could have continued with little risk to people.